khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Landmark

-The widget area is an important enough section of a merge request page that it should be identified as its own region.
-The region contains the unordered list where each widget is a list item.
+The widget area is an important enough section of a merge request page that it should be identified as its own [landmark region](https://www.w3.org/TR/wai-aria-practices-1.1/examples/landmarks/region.html).
+It contains the unordered list where each widget is a list item.
 See the [notes](#notes) section below for markup recommendations.

 <div class="figma-embed" aria-label="A basic merge request report region is contained within a border highlighting the parent div that has an assigned role of region" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FqEddyqCrI7kPSBjGmwkZzQ%2FComponent-library%3Fnode-id%3D38475%253A43619" allowfullscreen></iframe>